Students Create Valentine’s Cheer for Hospice Patients

 "I know they are very sick, and these baskets will make them very happy," said fifth-grader Aziyah Wright.

-“They understand that the patients are very sick and any bit helps, it just puts a smile on their face during a difficult time,” said Kathleen Haikes, Traditional Home Health and Hospice.
+"They understand that the patients are very sick and any bit helps.
+It just puts a smile on their face during a difficult time," said Kathleen Haikes, Traditional Home Health and Hospice.

-The students also did some artwork to add to the baskets of joy with simple messages like, “hope you feel better.”
+The students also did some artwork to add to the baskets of joy with simple messages like, "Hope you feel better."
 And for someone in hospice, a simple smile can help them feel better.

 "Especially when you have patients, our hospice patients, they know what they're headed for, bringing the community just to show that they care, it's important for the kids to do it so it's great to see," said Haikes.